 Quality Score is Google’s rating of the quality and relevance of both your keywords and PPC ads.
 It is used to determine your cost per click (CPC) and multiplied by your maximum bid to determine your ad rank in the ad auction process.
 Quality score can help you achieve higher ad rankings and lower costs.
 Combined, these factors determine when and if your SEM advertisement will appear to potential customers during their search inquiry.

-SEM campaigns are an extremely effective way to boost sales for your business, develop a digital presence and authority within your domain.
+Search Engine Marketing campaigns are an extremely effective way to boost sales for your business, develop a digital presence and authority within your domain.
 It allows you to place your business and its offering, in front of your customer at the right time to influence their behaviour.

 While the overall SEM strategy can be a cost-effective campaign driver, you need to ensure the keywords you’re bidding on are relevant to your services and that the formats and structure are appropriate and digestible.
 By ensuring this, it will boost the overall success of your advertisements and cost via the ad auction segments, as they will be positioned higher on the search pages and deliver stronger returns.